jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 The following sample works as expected, returns the directory contents of the file system. `readdir()` and `readdirSync()` return from the JX package only when the given path does not exist on real file system.
 Calling one of these methods for the main folder of the JX package will return the results from actual file system.
-In order to reach asset files using one of these methods, you should consider putting them into a sub folder.
+In order to reach asset files using one of these methods, you should consider putting them in a sub folder.

 ```js
 var fs = require('fs');